 I did not disclose a tie to the business in question in my comments because I did not have any tie (now here''s the sticky part) at the time.
 So I want to both assure those who feel I was out there flogging that I wasn''t and at the same time, ask what would be appropriate, given the fact that my status has since changed.

-Any thoughts?
-E-mail me.
+me.
 If you disagree, feel free to post a comment.
 Unlike those who questioned my ethics, I don''t have any qualms in posting differing opinions.

 And let me just say for the record that I am amazed by the lack of critical thinking shown by the vast majority of bloggers who post about the series of reports in question.
 Some seem more outraged by the fact that a PR person who (at the time) had no connections to the issue would dare to post comments -- even though I used my real name and address -- than they are about the author of the series remaining anonymous and offering nothing in the way of credentials that would make him qualified to make the judgements he does.